abhich2507/geant4-mcp/README.md

 # GEANT4 Simulation with MCP Server

-A complete GEANT4 simulation system using Python bindings, integrated with Claude Desktop via Model Context Protocol (MCP) server, all running in Docker on macOS.
+A complete GEANT4 particle physics simulation system using Python bindings, integrated with Claude Desktop via Model Context Protocol (MCP) server.
+Fully containerized with Docker for easy deployment on macOS, Windows, and Linux.

+> **🚀 Ready to Use**: Clone this repo and run with Docker - no manual GEANT4 installation required!

 ## Features